 Fringer’s academic achievements include being on the Dean’s List for the past six semesters.
 He plans to enroll in the Accelerated Bachelor’s to Master’s program for computer science this year, and ultimately to pursue his doctorate in computer science to become a professor.
 He is a member of the HackPack and a Teaching Assistant for software development in the Department of Computer Science.

 Toni Christine Masini’s parents, Bob and Mickie, and other members of the Masini family will formally present the scholarship award to Fringer during halftime of the Louisiana Tech football game on Oct.
 2.

 “Of all of the experiences that I’ve had with the NC State music department, I don’t think that any stands out as much as the ‘run on’ for the first home football game; the mix of adrenaline and having thousands of fans cheering us on is a feeling that I will never forget, and is one that I hope to feel again with the Power Sound of the South returning to the field this fall,” said Fringer.

 The Department of Music awards a variety of scholarships for its programs, including renewable performance scholarships.
-For more information on music scholarships at NC State visit https://music.arts.ncsu.edu/scholarships/.
+Learn more on our scholarships page.